btk/nextjs-google-adsense/README.md

 ```

 Copy your `data-ad-slot="XXXXXXXXXX"` value into the component as `slotId` prop.
 You can omit `publisherId` if you defined `NEXT_PUBLIC_ADSENSE_PUBLISHER_ID` environment variable.
 The environment variable will override the prop if both are set.

+ The **ad unit automatically gets re-rendered when the route changes**.
+The `type` prop id used as `key` when there are multiple ad units in the page.
+You can add a slug defining the unit's position on the page.
+Also you can re-render the ad unit by changing this prop after page load.

+`ResponsiveAdUnit` also accepts `style` prop.

 // TODO: Add "fixed" unit type, passing it for now since it is not prefered a lot.